Growing Up Creepie: Music

 The theme song "Creepie Kids" and other songs featured throughout the series were performed by Samantha Lombardi.
 They were written by Michael Puskas, Samantha Lombardi, and Clarence Jey, and produced by Michael Puskas and Clarence Jey.
-"Creepie Kids" and the song "Life Lessons", heard in the episode "Goth To Have Better Friends", were released on Lombardi's 2007 album, Full Stop.
+"Creepie Kids" and the song "Life Lessons", heard in the episode "Goth to Have Better Friends", were released on Lombardi's 2007 album, Full Stop.
 The music was featured on a DVD released by Mike Young Productions.

 The instrumental score heard throughout the show was composed by Guy Michelmore, who was nominated for an Annie for his music for the series.

-Broadcast

-Growing Up Creepie aired on Discovery Kids in the United States and premiered on September 9, 2006.
-The final episode aired on June 21, 2008.
-After the series ended, reruns aired on The Hub until May 29, 2011.

-It also aired on YTV in Canada and Nickelodeon worldwide.
-The show aired on ABC Kids in Australia from 2007 to 2010.

-The series is available to stream on Sling TV and Spectrum TV Stream.

 Reception

 Pam Gelman of Common Sense Media gave the series 3 out of 5 stars; saying that, "Growing Up Creepie has lots of dark, Tim Burton-esque visuals and scary organ tunes, but older grade-schoolers and tweens will recognize that both are used for dramatic effect and will be able to focus on Creepie's day-to-day challenges."